chrisnoonan98675/site/xl-testview/concept/understanding-the-architecture.markdown

 Plugins can be used to extend XL TestView in the following ways:

-- Report - configuration items (CIs) that represent a report.
+- Reports - items that represent a report.

   See [create a custom report in XL TestView](/xl-testview/how-to/create-a-custom-report.html).
 - Qualifications - define if test specification results are either passed or failed, based on a (pre-)defined qualifier.

   See [create a custom qualification](/xl-testview/how-to/create-a-custom-qualification.html).
-- Test tool configuration - CIs that represent a test tool or family of test tools representing the same test result format.
+- Test tool configuration - items that represent a test tool or family of test tools producing the same test result format.

   See [create a custom test result parser](/xl-testview/how-to/create-a-custom-test-results-parser.html).